-A string that can be modified or changed is known as mutable string.
-StringBuffer and StringBuilder classes are used for creating mutable string.
+A String that can be modified or changed is known as mutable String.
+StringBuffer and StringBuilder classes are used for creating mutable strings.

-The delete() method of StringBuffer class deletes the string from the specified beginIndex to endIndex.
+The delete() method of the StringBuffer class deletes the String from the specified beginIndex to endIndex.

-The reverse() method of StringBuilder class reverses the current string.
+The reverse() method of the StringBuilder class reverses the current String.

 7) StringBuffer ensureCapacity() method